-On Sunday the 18th of December, 1994 CE, Jean-Marie Chauvet and his two friends Éliette Brunel and Christian Hillaire were following their passion for speleology (the study of caves) and exploring an area on the left bank of the river Ardèche, close to the Pont-d’Arc.
+On Sunday, 18 December 1994 CE, Jean-Marie Chauvet and his two friends Éliette Brunel and Christian Hillaire were following their passion for speleology (the study of caves) and exploring an area on the left bank of the river Ardèche, close to the Pont-d'Arc.
 A light air flow emanating from a hole alerted them to the possible existence of underground caverns.
 While making their way through the passages they then discovered some small traces of red ochre, before being blown away by the full magnitude of the hundreds of paintings and engravings.

 The Chauvet Cave was occupied by humans during at least two periods, the first from c.
 37,500 years ago to c.
 33,500 years ago, and the second from c.
 32,000 to c.
 27,000 years ago.
 Around 80% of the registered dates fall around the 32,000 years old mark – which corresponds with the average age of the paintings and engravings and sits snugly in the Aurignacian period.
 The remaining signs of occupation are from around 27,000 years ago, which ties in with the succeeding Gravettian period.
 From at least around 21,000 years ago onwards until its rediscovery in 1994 CE, the Chauvet Cave was completely sealed off to visitors due to the entrance having collapsed.